Mr-Geneo/quasar-mock/README.md

 ## Prompts

-> Explain the prompts here
+> Asks whether to initialize the default instance of impersonation requests

 # Uninstall